digonalha/Change_ArqID/README.md

-# Editor ArqID ETrade
+# Change ArqID

-Script para alterar automaticamente a instancia no ArqID
+Script para alterar automaticamente a instancia do sqlserver no ArqID.txt